xmos/lib_xua/doc/rst/opt_sync.rst

    The selection of synchronisation mode is done at build time and cannot be changed dynamically.

-Setting the synchronisation mode of the device is done using the define in :ref:`opt_sync_defines`
+Setting the synchronisation mode of the device is done using the following :ref:`defines<opt_sync_defines>`:

 .. _opt_sync_defines: